Automotive industry in New Zealand: NZIER review 1971

 In 1970 three-quarters of the cars produced were assembled in the Hutt Valley, most of the rest were assembled in Auckland.
 Nine companies carried out the assembly, three of them were overseas-owned.
 Each company had one plant except one of them (Austin) which had a plant in both Hutt Valley and Auckland.
-By that time imported components represented just 60% of a car's wholesale price fallen from 71% in the 1940s.
+By that time imported components represented just 60 percent of a car's wholesale price fallen from 71 percent in the 1940s.

 New Zealand Institute of Economic Research judged that assembly was not capital-intensive and that most of the work required unskilled labour.
-In 1971 they estimated that including freight but without duty fully imported vehicles would cost around 3% less than locally assembled cars.
+In 1971 they estimated that including freight but without duty fully imported vehicles would cost around 3 percent less than locally assembled cars.
 At the same time the costs of local assembly and local components were around double the costs if carried out by the overseas manufacturer.
 The report of the Institute's study claimed that limiting the then-current production levels to one or two models assembled by one or two plants would bring significant savings from economies of scale.
 It was also claimed that production of 200,000 units a year would be needed to give major economies of scale.
 In summary, forcing local manufacture was not difficult but the results were not fully satisfactory.
 It was suggested that the protection afforded British and Australian vehicles be dropped as low as permitted by treaties with those countries.

 Demise of the assembly plants

 With the reduction and removal of tariffs through the 1980s and 1990s plus the importation of second-hand Japanese cars, the major assembly plants began to close.
-New Zealand Motor Corporation which had closed its aging Newmarket plant in 1976 and Petone plant in 1982 closed their Panmure plant in 1988.
+New Zealand Motor Corporation which had closed its ageing Newmarket plant in 1976 and Petone plant in 1982 closed their Panmure plant in 1988.
 General Motors closed its Petone plant in 1984 and its Trentham plant in 1990.
 1987 saw a run of closures: Motor Industries International, Otahuhu, Ford Seaview, Motor Holdings Waitara.
 Suzuki in Wanganui closed 1988 and VANZ at Sylvia Park in 1997.
 Toyota Christchurch in 1996 and VANZ Wiri the next year.
 Finally in 1998 along with Mitsubishi Porirua, bought from Todd in 1987, Nissan shutdown at Wiri, Honda closed in Nelson and Toyota in Thames.

 Redundancies occurred in manufacturing industry; approximately 76,000 manufacturing jobs were lost between 1987 and 1992.